1. What is the Town Branch Park?

 Town Branch Park is a privately funded initiative focused on inclusion and meaningful public involvement.
-It is currently being incubated in the Town Branch Fund and overseen by a Board of Advisors.
-The Board of Advisors, all of whom have generously contributed financial gifts and time to the project, have referred to this as "the people's park" and a public space that will become "downtown's living room".
-To ensure this happens, the Board unanimously appointed the Town Branch Park Partners, a diverse and highly skilled group of Lexingtonians, to provide guidance on the design, programming, and operations of the Park and to help facilitate thoughtful community engagement throughout the process.
+It is overseen by a Board of Director’s and run by a professional staff.
+The Board, all of whom have generously contributed financial gifts and time to the project have referred to this as “the people’s park” and a public space the will become “downtown’s living room”.
+To ensure this happens, the Board unanimously appointed the Town Branch Park Partners, a diverse and highly skilled group of Lexingtonians, to provide guidance on the design, programming and operations of the Park and to help facilitate thoughtful community engagement throughout the process.
 Town Branch Park will be a public space open to all.

 3. What is the role of the Town Branch Park Partners?

-Town Branch Park Partners are a diverse group of Lexingtonians reflective of the wider community.
-In addition to having diverse lived experiences, the group possesses extensive complementary professional expertise.
-They are local leaders working with the university, neighborhood groups, visitors, transit, the senior center, urban design, safety, and sustainability, among others.
-The group is tasked with using their collective and lived experience to ensure that the park is welcoming, safe, and accessible to all.
+To ensure that the future Town Branch Park is a welcoming, beautiful place for all to enjoy, the Board formed Town Branch Park Partners, a diverse group of 29 community leaders reflective of the larger community with complementary professional and lived experience.
+They are local leaders working with universities, neighborhood groups, transit, the senior center, urban design, safety and sustainability, among others.
+This group is tasked with using their collective and lived experience to ensure that the park is welcoming, safe and accessible to all.

 4. Where is the money coming from?

 Town Branch Park will be funded largely through private donations.
-Town Branch Fund completed an extensive fundraising feasibility study that showed Lexington has the affinity and capacity to build Town Branch Park and set a fundraising target of $31 million.
-To date, the Fund has secured over $7 million in pledged funding from local donors toward the $31 million goal.
-Private donations will complement the city's public investment of the land, allowing the Fund to finalize the design and engineering and construct the Park.
+An extensive fundraising feasibility study showed Lexington has the affinity and capacity to build Town Branch Park and set a fundraising target of $31 million.
+To date, the Fund has secured over $9 million in pledged funding from local donors toward the $31 million goal.
+Private donations will complement the city's public investment of the land.

 The Town Branch Trail, downtown section, is fully funded from a diverse set of sources including: